Skip to main content Skip to main navigation Skip to footer content

 Fill Scholarship Application online or download the application here

-2. Phi Beta Sigma Fraternity Inc. Epsilon Delta Sigma Fresno, CA. Alumni Chapter Scholarship
+2. Phi Beta Sigma Fraternity, Inc. 2025 Scholarship Application Epsilon Delta Sigma Fresno Chapter

-This is the "2024 Phi Beta Sigma Epsilon Delta Sigma Chapter, Fresno California" Scholarship Application.
+This is the "2025 Phi Beta Sigma Epsilon Delta Sigma Chapter, Fresno California" Scholarship Application.
 Scholarships will be awarded to African American students who attend Clovis High School, Edison High School, Washington Union High School, Reedley High School, Hanford Joint Union High School.
+Submission deadline is 4/1/25.

 We provide the platform for community leaders and organizations to give scholarships in their name to support higher education and success outcomes of our central valley youth.